Cyfrin/2-math-master-audit/audit-data/2023-11-math-masters-audit.md

             // Right now, it's 0xffff2a!
 @>          r := or(r, shl(4, lt(16777002, shr(r, x))))
 ```

+Here you can see multiple `lt` and `shl` operations being used to calculate the square root of a number.
+The math involved uses the [babalonian method](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots) for calculating the square root here.

 ### [H-2] `MathMasters::mulWadUp` function does not revert as expected